Healthcare in Spain 2026: Complete Guide for Tourists, Expats & Residents

 - Private clinic: Walk-in clinics in tourist areas. €50-150 for a GP consultation.

-- Home doctor visit: A licensed physician comes to your hotel or villa.
-Around €150 through OnCall Clinic, with a receipt formatted for insurance claims.
+- Home doctor visit: A licensed physician comes to your hotel or villa, usually within 1-2 hours.
+Booked online through OnCall Clinic, with a receipt formatted for insurance claims.

 - Pharmacy: Spanish pharmacists can advise on minor conditions and sell many medications without prescription.
 See our pharmacy guide.